cnluzon/prophtools/README.rst

 About ProphTools
 ================

-``ProphTools`` allow to perform heterogeneous network prioritization on a set of interconnected networks, prioritizing from a query network to the target network by means of a hybrid approach including a Random Walk with Restarts within network approach and propagation across different networks based on these results.
+``ProphTools`` package allows to perform heterogeneous network prioritization on a set of interconnected networks, prioritizing from a query network to the target network by means of a hybrid approach including a Random Walk with Restarts for within network approach and propagation across different networks based on these results.
 Final scores are computed correlating the results from propagating from the query network to the target network and correlating target